sanath-ai/Multi-Label-Image-Classification-of-CelebA/README.md

 # Multi-Label-Image-Classification-of-CelebA

-In this project we are classifying an image into 40 classes which are the facial attribute.
-Dataset link <https://www.kaggle.com/jessicali9530/celeba-dataset>
+## Description:

+The project disintegrates an image into various classes related to facial attributes indicating the probability of each attribute being present in the input image, based off of the dataset CelebA <https://www.kaggle.com/jessicali9530/celeba-dataset> consisting of 200k images and 40 classes each pointing to a specific facial attributes.

-## Preprocessing and EDA
+## Pre-processing, EDA and Challenges:

-- In the dataset we can observe that all the classes doesn't have equal number of image.
-So there is a high chance that the classes whose data frequency are more in the dataset will be dominated and potentially decrease the accuracy of model.
-We can add more data for the classes having low frequency to fix the inaccuracy.
+- In the dataset provided, we observe that each of the attributes do not have a high volume of images under it with a tolerance that is almost close to the number of images in each of the other attributes.
+In simpler terms, there is an imbalance noted in the equaity and high quantity of images available for each attribute.
+Owing to this imbalance, the probabiltiy of - the attributes whose data frequency are more in the dataset, will be high, consequentially leading to over fitting and decreasing the gross accuracy of the model.
+The fix to the imbalance causing the anomalies is a compensation – adding equal and quantifiable number of datum (images) for attributes with lower frequency.
-- The size of each image in the dataset is **218 X 178**.
-This can be modified based on the model with which we are training or the hardware components.
+- The size of each image is reduced to an aspect ratio of **150*150** as a feeder to the neural network created in the model.
+The primary factor to choose the aspect ratio being hardware availability.
 - The channel of the image can be changed to **gray scale** to make the feature extraction process faster in the CNN
-- Data augmentation can be performed to avoid **over fitting**
+- Data augmentation has been performed to avoid **over fitting**
-- **Normalization** each pixel to make sure it ranges between [0,1]
-- Converting all the "-1" values in the CSV file to "0"
+- **Normalization** ensures that the pixel values range between [0,1] which necessarily means that every pixel is given an almost equal amount of consideration for computation, thereby contributing to higher accuracy.
+In this process of normalization, all negative values in the CSV are mapped against zero.
+Without normalization, accuracy takes a toll.
+-

-## Implementation and Model Selection
+## Implementation Scheme and Model Selection:

-- Since we are dealing with images we need to perform feature extraction on then we can choose variety for CNN having 2 layers or multiple layers like RESNET101 and etc.
+- With a variety of CNNs available for multiple layers of feature extraction like RESNET101, RESNET50 VGG16, etc., VGG16 has been used to achieve **feature extraction** of input images.
-- A non-linear function like **relu** or **tanh** can be used for the activation layers.
+- A non-linear function like **relu** or **tanh** can be used for the activation layers.Here I have used relu
-- At the end we have 3 dense layers having units 4096 ,512 ,40.
-It is important for the activation function of the final dense layer to be **sigmoid** and not softmax as we are dealing with multi label.
-- Here I have used loss function as binary cross entropy and accuracy function binary accuracy because we are expecting a probability of the image belonging on each classes.
+- There are three dense layers having 4096, 512 and 40 units.
+The first two layers employ non-linear functions like relu or tanh for layer activation.
+The third layer, being multi-label, needs to prominently use **sigmoid and not softmax**.
+- To live-up-to the expectation of the probability of an image belonging to each class, loss and accuracy functions have been utilized as means to accomplish ***binary cross entropy*** and ***binary accuracies*** respectively.
 - After training the model is deployed and dockerized using FAST api.

-## Usage
+## Usage:

 - Install the requirements using pip.
 ```
 pip install -r FAST/requirements.txt